 Start a program, command or batch script (opens in a new window.)

 Syntax START "title" [/D path] [options] "command" [parameters] Key: title Text for the CMD window title bar (required.) path Starting directory. command The command, batch file or executable program to run. parameters The parameters passed to the command.
 Options: /MIN Start window Minimized. /MAX Start window Maximized. /W or /WAIT Start application and wait for it to terminate. (for an internal cmd command or a batch file this runs CMD /K) /LOW Use IDLE priority class. /NORMAL Use NORMAL priority class. /ABOVENORMAL Use ABOVENORMAL priority class. /BELOWNORMAL Use BELOWNORMAL priority class. /HIGH Use HIGH priority class. /REALTIME Use REALTIME priority class.

 /B Start application without creating a new window.
 In this case ^C will be ignored - leaving ^Break as the only way to interrupt the application. /I Ignore any changes to the current environment.
 Use the original environment passed to cmd.exe /NODE The preferred Non-Uniform Memory Architecture (NUMA) node as a decimal integer. /AFFINITY The processor affinity mask as a hexadecimal number.
 The process will be restricted to running on these processors.
-Options for 16-bit WINDOWS programs only /SEPARATE Start in separate memory space. (more robust) /SHARED Start in shared memory space. (default)
+Options for 16-bit WINDOWS programs only /SEPARATE Start in separate memory space. (more robust) 32 bit only. /SHARED Start in shared memory space. (default) 32 bit only.

 Always include a TITLE this can be a simple string like "My Script" or just a pair of empty quotes ""